shbrainard/shbrainard.github.io/_teaching/onemap-tutorial.md

 A tutorial on how to use [OneMap](https://github.com/augusto-garcia/onemap) and the accompanying software [fullsibQTL](https://github.com/augusto-garcia/fullsibQTL).

-These were written to accompany lectures in the course "Genetic Mapping", taught at the University of Wisconsin-Madison in the spring of 2021.
+These R Markdown files were written to accompany lectures in the course "Genetic Mapping", taught at the University of Wisconsin-Madison in the spring of 2021.

 - [Part 1](http://shbrainard.github.io/files/onemap/onemap-1.html) introduces the package, and demonstrates how to form linkage groups using an dataset from an F1 apple population.